Bayesian polarization calibration and imaging in very long baseline interferometry

+In radio interferometry the gain phase is inherently degenerate since we do not measure the absolute phase.
+To address the degeneracy, a standard approach is to choose a reference antenna with fixed gain phases in the polarization calibration.
+In our method, we can choose one reference antenna with high sensitivity or a short-baseline for each observation.
+Then we fix the RCP and LCP phase gains for the corresponding antenna to be zero \cite{Leppanen_1995_LPCAL}.
+We note that the phase gain prior with a range is analogous in part to setting up a reference antenna.

+For millimeter-VLBI (mm-VLBI) data with short phase coherence time, we can use an uncorrelated normal-distribution $\phi \curvearrowleft \mathcal{N}(0, \sigma_{\phi}^{2})$ for the phase gain prior.
 In \texttt{resolve}, the temporal correlation structures in gain solutions are inferred from the data.
-In order words, we determine the gain solution interval from the data without manual steering and we are even able to infer solution interval per antennas, which can be advantageous for data from a heterogeneous VLBI array \citep{JSKIM_2025}.
-More details about the antenna-based gain calibration in \texttt{resolve} can be found in \citep{Arras_2019, JSKim_2024}.
+In other words, we determine the gain solution interval from the data without manual steering and we are even able to infer the solution interval per antenna, which can be advantageous for data from a heterogeneous VLBI array \citep{JSKIM_2025}.
+More details on antenna-based gain calibration in \texttt{resolve} can be found in \citep{Arras_2019, JSKim_2024}.

 \paragraph{Generative model for D-term prior $D$}